SirWumpus/post4/README.md

 2. An interactive single line editor using `EDIT`; left & right cursor keys, tab toggles insert or replace mode, delete backspace, ESC quits.
 3. A full "screen" block editor using `ED`; all the commands of the interactive single line editor, plus up & down cursor keys, `CTRL+G` goto block, `CTRL+P` & `CTRL+N` block, and `ESC` menu.

-NOTE: that `EDIT` and `ED` are hard coded with ANSI termainal escape sequences.
+NOTE: that `EDIT` and `ED` are hard coded with ANSI terminal escape sequences.

 ```lang=shell
 $ p4